We shared the following scenario in one of our recent presentations. As you read the following scenario, think about the following questions:

-- Receptionist takes "Selfie" using her personal cell phone during work hours
+- The receptionist takes "Selfie" using her personal cell phone during work hours

-- Smith used his phone to send picture of Johnny's ankle to colleague
+- Smith used his phone to send pictures of Johnny's ankle to a colleague

-- Smith emailed x-ray images of ankle to colleague
+- Smith emailed x-ray images of the ankle to a colleague

-- Receptionist took Johnny's photo post-surgery and posted on website
+- The receptionist took Johnny's photo post-surgery and posted it on the website

-- Use of patient portal – communication electronically with patients is allowed as long as safeguards are in place.
+- The use of patient portal communication electronically with patients is allowed as long as safeguards are in place.
 See the following Electronic Communications article for more information and additional tips.

-- Written informed consent – when photos or patient information will be used for purposes other than Treatment, Payment and Operations (TPO), a valid HIPAA authorization must been obtained from the patient or the patient's legally authorized representative.
+- Written informed consent when photos or patient information will be used for purposes other than Treatment, Payment, and Operations (TPO), a valid HIPAA authorization must be obtained from the patient or the patient's legally authorized representative.
 You should ask the patient for written informed consent to communicate with them electronically (e.g. text, unencrypted email, etc.).

-- Patient's use of mobile devices – not only staff understand what is acceptable for mobile device usage, patients should not be exempt.
+- Patients' use of mobile devices not only do staff understand what is acceptable for mobile device usage, but patients also should not be exempt.
 For example, it is a good idea to let the patient know what you can or cannot answer with a text message.

-If you have any questions, please feel free to reach us by phone toll-free at 855-427-0427 or send us an email at [email protected].
+If you have any questions, please feel free to reach us by phone toll-free at 855-427-0427 or send us an email firstname.lastname@example.org.